Israa-Odeh/SparkWithCassandra/README.md

 Processes and prints the retrieved data using the DataStax Java Driver.
 #### 3.Spark DataFrames
 Creates a Spark session for data processing.
-Loads data from the Cassandra table ("ce_students") into a Spark DataFrame ("cassandraDF").
+Loads data from the Cassandra table ("ce_students") into a Spark DataFrame ("CEStudentsDF").
 Displays the schema and content of the DataFrame.
 #### 4. Data Manipulations
 - Identifies honor list students (GPA > 3.5) and saves them to the "honor_list" Cassandra table.